MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 To learn more about cloud meeting recording, see [Teams cloud meeting recording](cloud-recording.md).

-### Mode for IP Audio
+### Mode for IP audio

 This is a per-user policy.
-This setting controls whether audio can be turned on in meetings hosted by a user and in 1:1 calls and group calls started by a user and whether a user can join meetings with audio.
-If this policy setting is disabled for user, that user can still schedule and organize meetings but they can't join or participate in any meetings using audio.
+This setting controls whether audio can be turned on in meetings hosted by a user and in 1:1 and group calls started by a user and whether a user can join meetings with audio.
+If this policy setting is disabled for a user, that user can still schedule and organize meetings but they can't join or participate in any meetings using audio.
 Instead, they must dial in to meetings through the Public Switched Telephone Network (PSTN) or have the meeting call and join them by phone.

 Meeting participants who don't have any policies assigned (for example, anonymous and federated participants) inherit the policy of the meeting organizer.